jcv2130/hw7/README.txt

 the reserved CPU 0.
 Finally using the application top, we used renice to set the nice values of 5 of the tasks to 3, and the nice values of the other 5 tasks to 7.
 This resulted in the situation specified by task 1.
-The output from top can be seen below.
+The output from top can be seen below:

 top - 15:27:06 up 20 min,  1 user,  load average: 10.02, 9.38, 6.02
 Tasks: 10 total, 10 running, 0 sleeping, 0 stopped, 0 zombie